weixun2018/MobileLMAPP/finetune/README.md

 - Applied the FlashText method to detect sensitive words (completed).
 - Planned to implement detection for both user queries and model responses (pending).
 - Planned to update the sensitive word database by adding or removing words as needed (pending).

+## Automatic Evaluation
+- Automatically evaluate generated responses using BLEU scores.
+- Load the test dataset, generate responses using specified models, and evaluate the results.
+- The evaluation results include scores between the original model and the fine-tuned model.